pridkett/ansible-role-emacs/README.md

 - `emacs.install_zsh`: Whether or not a file `emacs.zsh` should be dropped into `~{{ ansible_env.HOME }}/.zsh.d` to allow for easier terminal 24-bit color startup.
 - `emacs.install_bash`: Whether or not a file `emacs.sh` should be dropped into `~{{ ansible_env.HOME }}/.bash.d` to allow for easier terminal 24-bit color startup.
 - `emacs.install_fish`: Whether or not a file `emacs.fish` should be dropped into `~{{ ansible_env.HOME }}/.config/fish/fish.d` to allow for easier terminal 24-bit color startup.
-- `emacs.install_from_head`: Whether or not emacs should be installed from the `daviderestive/emacs-head` recipe in homebrew.
-Defaults to `False`.
-- `emacs.build_flags`: Flags to pass to homebrew when building emacs.
-This is only used when `emacs.install_from_head` is `True`.
-If this is undefined and `emacs.install_from_head` is `True` then the bottled version of `daviderestivo/emacs-head@27` will be installed.
-In most cases, you should not need to set this variable.
-Setting it also makes it likely to break the recipe as the underlying recipe changes frequently.
-- `emacs.config`: emacs-lisp code that will put near the end of `~/.emacs.d/init.el` but before `emacs.config`.
+- `emacs.config`: emacs-lisp code that will put near the end of `~/.emacs.d/init.el` but before `emacs.custom`.
 Functionally, this is used to distinguish between code blocks that may be overwritten by emacs customization and that which may not be overwritten.
 - `emacs.custom`: emacs-lisp code that will be put at the end of `~/.emacs.d/init.el`.
 This is generally used for anything that was set up through emacs in-editor configuration.
 Placing it here means that additional changes will work with the same block of code.

 Dependencies
 ------------

 - [homebrew](https://docs.ansible.com/ansible/latest/modules/homebrew_module.html): needed for installing on MacOS
+- [community.general](https://galaxy.ansible.com/community/general): needed to install the cask version of emacs-mac

 Example Playbook
 ----------------